Actindo-AG/Documentation/BigCommerce/Integration/02_ManageBigCommerceConnection.md

 ### Procedure

 1. Login to your *Actindo Core1* tenant, on which you run the *Omni-Channel* module.
+To verify the successful creation later, it is important to be logged in.

-2. In a new browser window, open the [*BigCommerce app store*] (https://www.bigcommerce.com/apps/) and log in to your *BigCommerce* account using the [Log In] button in the upper right corner.
+2. In a new browser window, open the *BigCommerce App Store*(https://www.bigcommerce.com/apps/) and log in to your *BigCommerce* account using the [Log In] button in the upper right corner.
   The *BigCommerce Actindo-sandbox* is opened.

 2. Click the *Apps* folder.

-3. Click the *Marketplace* folder.
-Search for the *Actindo Core1 DOP Connector* app.
+3. Click the *Marketplace* folder and select the *Actindo Core1 DOP Connector* app.
   The *Actindo Core1 DOP Connector* app entry is displayed.

    ![Select app](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/SelectApp.png "[Select app]")